-There is a special type of source, which you will be utilizing to make adding your audio to various scenes extremely simple.
 This feature is exceptionally powerful and gives you a new level of control over your scenes.
 But we first need to create the scene we will be adding.

 For this next part, I want you to create a dedicated scene that will carry all of your commonly used audio sources.